 A few months ago my friend Lindsay… Ok, my husband gets (teasingly) annoyed and totally calls me out when I call people who’s blogs I follow “friends”.
 BUT, I am Facebook friends with her and have also conversed once or twice on twitter, so whatever, Christopher.
 She’s my friend.
 It’s easier to say friend AND it makes me sound cooler.
 Anyway…

-A few months ago, my friend Lindsay S Nixon (The Happy Herbivore) posted on her blog about her love affair with baking soda.
+A few months ago, my friend Lindsay S Nixon (The Happy Herbivore)love affair with baking soda.
 She had mentioned wanting to use it to wash her hair and I have always wanted to try that.
 It was right around the time I was doing quite a bit of research on sulfate free hair products and I found the concept of using baking soda intriguing.
 I mean, you can’t get much more natural than baking soda.
 So, I tried it.

 I mixed 1-2 tablespoons of baking soda with about a cup of warm water in a squeeze bottle.
 After my hair was completely saturated I poured the mixture onto my scalp and worked it in with my fingertips for a minute or so, then rinsed.
 I had also read somewhere that apple cider vinegar was a great “conditioner” and makes your hair soft and shiny.
 So, I tried that, as well.
 I mixed 2-3 tablespoons of apple cider vinegar with a cup of warm water and used it on the ends.
 You may have to play with the measurements to see what works best for you.
 This is what works for my shoulder length, medium thickness hair.